jphalimi/PythonForMIC/Doc/library/curses.rst

 .. function:: newpad(nlines, ncols)

-   Create and return a pointer to a new pad data structure with the given number of lines and columns.
+   Creates and returns a pointer to a new pad data structure with the given number of lines and columns.
 A pad is returned as a window object.

    A pad is like a window, except that it is not restricted by the screen size, and